dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

     outside the shell.
     - thus, in order to form cycles in outer, non-core shells, there must be at least two connections
+- this monodirectional flow proceeds outwards from a kernel (i.e. the brain) messages can be passed using oblivious transfer, but require at least 3º or 4º of separation to move backwards against this monodirectional flow.
+  - since this is communication amongst social graph nodes using oblivious transfer, the nodes who make those last 1-2º of transfer which actually sends the signals back upstream can't actually perceive that they're sending the messages upstream (and thus, to the source of the "mono"-directional signaling, which is the source of the "authority" in the network)
+  - thus, will radiates outward from the concentric kernels of this social graph, projected through social graph loops of 3-4º, where direction and communication is always one direction (as it appears to the social graph nodes, anyways)
+  - there is a most-central kernel, from which all directives emerge, this is the most central "brain"
+    - there are a series of concentric kernels which encompass the brain. to the participants outside of the 2º social neighborhood of the "brain", all messages appear to radiate outwards. they are mostly processing oblivious transfers anyways.
+      - only those nodes 2º or less from the brain know they can send messages inwards.
+    - to the brain, all messages processed are conducted in loops, where all movement appears to be monodirection for the participants (from within the system at least)
+      - for each loop that initiates and terminates within the same concentric neighborhood of the brain, there is an efferent pathway and an afferent pathway, just like the nervous system
+    - for every social node in this system, there is some subset of their 1º social neighborhood that is part of the network. they may be aware of this and know what this subset is..
+      - or they may not know the entire subset or they may not even be aware they are participating in any of this.
+        - for the people directing the action of others, the less that people further from the center know, the better
+      - anyways, for this subset that belongs to every node in the network, there are some members of this subset that are further outside from the brain, in an equivalent concentric "kernel" or actually upstream from them, in relation to the "brain"
+        - however, the for each node, depending on how much they understand about this, they may not know who is upstream and who is downstream. to the people upstream, this is perfect. this is what keeps the nodes oblivious at least to the structure of the network, which is crucial.
+          - they are conditioned to forward signals on the network and simply function as links to other nodes.
+- this is not the only indexing scheme for sociophysical communication protocols. it is very similar to passing IP packets through routers, albeit quite a bit more destructured. all in all, if you are part of one of these networks, you can use it to pass messages along without understanding the path that they will take. the goal is to construct a network that is autonomous and decentralized.
+  - there are many potential indexing schemes. this is simply one of them. the idea that ALL people on earth are separated by 6º or less is not true. these networks specifically extend the number of degrees of separation, although it's quite difficult to continue maintaining much more than 6º of separation today.

 - TODO: explain more here